reivax1998/reivax1998/README.md

-- Hi, my name is avey, I'm not really good at coding but I hope to learn!
-But i'm willing to support anyone's creations
+- Hi, my name is Avery, I'm not really good at coding but I hope to learn!
+But I'm willing to support anyone's creations,